ansys/pydpf-core/doc/source/getting_started/compatibility.rst

 Client-server
 -------------

-The DPF server version depends on your installed Ansys version.
+The DPF server version depends on your installed Ansys version or your installed standalone DPF Server pre-release version.
 The following table shows client-server compatibility for supported Ansys versions.
 With Ansys 2022 R2 and later, you can use PyDPF-Core ``0.10`` and later.
 With Ansys 2021 R2 and 2022 R1, you can use PyDPF-Core